-POLICY OBJECTIVE: This Policy establishes and provides guidance for the following evaluations of residents:
+POLICY OBJECTIVE: This Policy establishes and provides guidance for the following evaluations of residents: a) QIC/CCC; b) Formative Evaluations; c) Summative Evaluation; d) State Medical Board requests; e) Employer/Credentialing Committee requests; and f) personal recommendations.

-- a) Clinical Competency and Residency Quality Improvement Committee CCC/QIC;

-- b) Formative Evaluations;

-- c) Summative Evaluation;

-- d) State Medical Board requests;

-- e) Employer/Credentialing Committee requests; and

-- f) Personal recommendations.

 It also provides guidance regarding resident participation in drug rehabilitation programs.
 Form letters are attached.

-Each accredited program is responsible for utilizing appropriate methods of performance evaluation of residents consistent with ACGME common program requirements and the requirements of its Residency Review Committee (RRC).
+Each accredited program is responsible for utilizing appropriate methods of performance evaluation of residents consistent with ACGME common program requirements and ACGME program-specific requirements.
 Competency-based goals and objectives based on performance criteria for each rotation and training level will be distributed annually to residents and faculty either in writing or electronically and reviewed by the resident at the start of each rotation.
 Each residency program's evaluation policies and procedures must be in writing.